Adult Residency Program

 Postgraduate Year 2 - Introduction to Neurology

 A typical PGY-2 rotation schedule is listed below.
-Overnight call on the Parkland services is every five nights (during about 6 months of the year).
+Overnight call on the Parkland Memorial Hospital services is every five nights (during about 6 months of the year).
 Call responsibilities are taken as a team.
 A senior resident (night float) always takes in-house call with the junior resident to provide supervision and teaching.
 During most months, rotating interns and medical students work closely with the neurology resident.
-At University Hospital-Zale Neuroscience Center, residents provde specialized care to patients with neurological illness.
-Overnight coverage at Zale hopsital is provided by night float and overnight call every 7th night.
-Residents take home call while on VA Medical Center consult service.
+At Zale Lipshy University Hospital's Neuroscience Center, residents provide specialized care to patients with neurological illness.
+Overnight coverage at Zale Lipshy University Hospital is provided by night float and overnight call every seventh night.
+Residents take home call while on Dallas Veterans Affairs Medical Center consult service.
 There are no other call responsibilities.

 Postgraduate Year 3 - Mastering your Skills